taw10/crystfel/CONTRIBUTING.md

 When the problem is less well defined, for example "I upgraded to the latest version and now my data doesn't come out as well as before", it's better to get in touch directly because I'll probably need to look at your data to find the problem.
 In the case of a change in final data quality, I'd rather hear about it directly than read about it an a journal article, which is rarely useful for making further improvements (even if the change is positive!).

-The CrystFEL project on the [DESY Jira](https://agira.desy.de/projects/CRYS/issues) server is now regarded as deprecated.
-Please do not open any new issues there.

 "Getting your new paper into CrystFEL"
 --------------------------------------